 Diaphragm is where the emotions, instinctive ‘reptilian’ brain meets the rationalising ”thinking” part of the brain.
 In other words, Diaphragm is where the oldest part of our nervous system connects with the newest.

-1. Stress and Blocked emotions restrict Diaphragm Breathing
+2/4.
+Stress and blocked emotions restrict diaphragmatic breathing

 90% of the people do not breathe correctly mainly due to un-addressed stresses and blocked emotional issues.

 Our collective cultures reward us for stifling emotions.
 Women can’t get angry, Men don’t cry, Be positive… always!, Don’t vent, Don’t express yourself…

 In this world of enforced do and don’ts, most of us tiptoe through a fearful/painful situation, we hold ourselves back; stress become a natural habit.

 Sympathetic nervous system takes over… We Bottle up!
 Posture changes, shoulders drop, internal organs & the abdominals knot up… Diaphragm cannot move freely.
 We simply stop Breathing!

 Diaphragm ‘gates’ in emotions.
 Diaphragm contracts in response to threats — real and/or imagined.
 Diaphragm responds to pain — actual and/or anticipated.
 Diaphragm expresses and reflects our stress responses.

 3/4.
 Bad posture restricts diaphragm’s rage of motion and lungs capacity

 If you slouch, this can block the movement of Diaphragm – your primary breathing muscle.